5 new books to read this week

 Fiction

-1. A Christmas To Remember by Anton Du Beke is published in hardback by Zaffre, priced £18.99 (ebook £9.99).
+1. Ready Player Two by Ernest Cline is published in hardback by Century, priced £20 (ebook £9.99).
 Available now

-Fans of Anton du Beke’s Buckingham Hotel series will love this third instalment.
-We’re reunited with familiar characters as we follow chambermaid Nancy Nettleton and ballroom dancer extraordinaire Raymond de Guise down the aisle, but there’s plenty of drama afoot before we get to the altar.
-On the eve of WWII, hotel manager Maynard Charles is once again called upon to help gather crucial intelligence about some of his more suspicious hotel guests.
-If this wasn’t thrilling enough, other characters have their own entanglements and secrets to deal with, as lies, murder and intrigue run riot through the hotel corridors.
-If you’re new to the series, Du Beke offers plenty of signposting and character backgrounds to help you keep up with the pace.
-It’s a hefty instalment that offers a lot of bang for its buck, making for a great Christmas read.7/10(Review by Nicole Whitton)
+Ernest Cline is back with the eagerly anticipated sequel to Ready Player One.
+It follows a similar story arc, but does lack the character development needed to connect emotionally with the players.
+After skimming through several years in just a few chapters, protagonist Wade Watts is unrecognisable from the down to earth hero of the first novel, and old favourites Aech, Art3mis and Shoto are effectively sidelined.
+Nonetheless, delving back into the virtual universe of OASIS is a nostalgic delight.
+Cline packs in even more pop culture references, while a dark vein communicates the cultural shifts from his debut to present day.
+Most notably, Ready Player Two feels like a gamified case study on the danger of AI and the immortality of tech.
+Die-hard fans will love returning to Cline’s virtual world, while others might find it falls short of the hype.8/10(Review by Rebecca Wilcock)

 Non-fiction